adasq/dropbox-v2-api/EXAMPLES.md

 ### file_properties/properties/update ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#file_properties-properties-update))
 Add, update or remove properties associated with the supplied file and templates.
-Properties which already exist and are not described in the request will not be modified.
+This endpoint should be used instead of [properties/overwrite](#file_propertiespropertiesoverwrite-see-docs) when property groups are being updated via a "delta" instead of via a "snapshot" .
+In other words, this endpoint will not delete any omitted fields from a property group, whereas [properties/overwrite](#file_propertiespropertiesoverwrite-see-docs) will delete any fields that are omitted from a property group.

 ```js
 dropbox({